What is "Ego"?

 I) Spirituality: ego is "the enemy within," the cause of The Problem of Life, "the root of all evil, the enemy of a genuine spiritual life."

 J) It is one reason why drugs, alcohol, sex, pornography, bad television, cough syrup, and other things can be so attractive: because they offer a temporary escape from it, whatever it is.

 L) Freud: it is the agile rider of the two horses of instinct and conscience, negotiating the competing demands of both inner and outer forces.

-N) "Dear Police: I Am God." - note written from a sniper who killed many people chosen at random.
+N) "Dear Police: I Am God." - note written from a sniper who had murdered several people, chosen at random.

 O) It is that part of almost every person who wants to be God . . . but isn't.